Gasta88/lottery_udac/README.md

 ## Purpose/Goals

 The company Lotto24 is an online provider of state licensed lotteries.
 From several servers, they log user activities (access and registration) and purchases of different items.
 For this case study, only lottery tickets and instant games are considered.

+The company would like to collect/organize these different information into a data warehouse, where a STAR schema can help dwelve deeper into the data and answer analytical questions such as:

+- Changes and trends in user activity across their websites through time.
+- Customer billing across time and types of product purchased.
+- Customer registration on their data platform, stratified by time and location.

-The objective of this project is to create a data warehouse where a star schema can be hosted for analytical investigations, along with a small data visualization notebook to run some queries on the database.
+Along with the data warehouse, there is a small data visualization notebook to run some queries.
+These are just examples on how to interrogate the system and it can be easily extended.

 The data warehouse is implemented in [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) , while the data is manipulated via [Apache Spark](https://spark.apache.org/) run on an [AWS EMR](https://aws.amazon.com/emr/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) cluster.